obniz/obniz/doc/uart.md

 ```

 ## readBytes
-return received data array which received and you don't get yet.
+It returns the data array that are received but not yet used.

 ```Javascript
 // Javascript Example